Shadrackssien/weather-app/README.md

 # weather-app
 Generate the weather of any place you provide in the world.
-Learning api's
+This project is to make me understand Api's